Getting Veterans (VA) Disability for Agent Orange Diseases

-If you were exposed to Agent Orange during your U.S. military service, you might be eligible for VA service-connected disability compensation for medical conditions associated with Agent Orange.
+If you were exposed to Agent Orange during your U.S. military service, you may be eligible for VA service-connected disability compensation for medical conditions associated with Agent Orange.

 If you developed cancer or another health condition after being exposed to Agent Orange, get an experienced veterans’ advocate on your team to help you get the benefits you deserve.
 Contact the attorneys at Chisholm Chisholm & Kilpatrick LTD for a free consultation.
-Call today: 401-331-6300.
+Call today at 800-544-9144.

 What is Agent Orange?